Yarmuk massacre: Background information

 During the final stages of the Libyan Civil War, which erupted in February 2011, forces loyal to Muammar Gaddafi engaged in brutal crackdowns against rebel groups seeking to overthrow his regime.
 The Khamis Brigade, led by Gaddafis son Khamis, was known for its involvement in violent suppression tactics.

 The massacre

 On August 23, 2011, detainees were held in a warehouse located in the Khalida Ferjan neighborhood in Salahaddin, south of Tripoli, adjacent to the Yarmuk Military Base.
 The detainees, numbering approximately 153, were almost entirely civilians.
-These detainees were often beat, electrocuted, starved, and even raped.
+These detainees were often beat, electrocuted, starved, and raped.
 Guards from the Khamis Brigade conducted a roll call of the detainees and subsequently carried out a vicious attack.
 Survivors recounted guards opening fire from the roof of the warehouse and throwing grenades into the building.
 Many detainees were shot and killed during the assault.
 53 skulls were later found in one location and other corpses were discovered in a nearby shallow grave but there was a deliberate attempt to destroy victims' bodies.
-There are at least 20 survivors.
+There were at least 20 survivors.
 Videos were taken of the site of the massacre, showing the remains of the bodies which were mostly ashes.